 Overview: With the responsibility of maintaining all land records and documents recorded in Delaware County in perpetuity, the Recorder of Deeds Office offers crucial servicing to residents and the financial service needs that support their transactions.
 Indexing and archiving of all documents is the Office's primary function and making them available during the pandemic posed quite a challenge.
-The focus of this project is to examine and determine file integrity for all historical documents prior to 1981.
-These documents included deeds, mortgages, satisfactions of mortgages, financial statements, veteran discharge papers, notary public commissions, elected officials' bonds, subdivision plans, powers of attorneys, assignments and releases of mortgages to name a few of the types of documents.
+The focus of this project was to examine and determine file integrity for all historical documents prior to 1981.
+The documents primarily consist of deeds, mortgages, satisfactions of mortgages, financial statements, veteran discharge papers, notary public commissions, elected officials' bonds, subdivision plans, powers of attorneys, assignments and releases of mortgages.

-Use of Evidence: The Kofile software acquired will have many features of improvement such as grouping multiple images into one document and be able to index the book and page associated with a file document.
-The summation of this project, expected to wrap up in late December 2022, will allow full online accessibility for the Office's more than 5 million records.
-When the project is completed, should pandemic-like shutdowns or slowdowns occur in the future, this Office will have implemented all practicable measures to assure the sustainability and resiliency of the services it provides to the public.
+Use of Evidence: The primary project tasks involved the grouping of multiple images into one document as well as to then index the book and page associated with each document.
+The summation of this project resulted in full online accessibility for the Office's more than 5 million records.
+Now that the project is completed, should pandemic-like shutdowns or slowdowns occur in the future, this Office will have implemented all practicable measures to assure the sustainability and resiliency of the services it provides to the public.

-Performance Report: Work is in progress on implementation.
-When completed, 4.9 million historical images will be validated, paginated and marked with corresponding book and page locators.
+Performance Report: Work was concluded in December of 2022.
+In all, 4.9 million historical images have been validated, paginated and marked with corresponding book and page locators.

-2.1.8 Child Care Assistance
+2.8 Child Care Assistance